ryo-ohki-code/sideshift-payment-integration-node/README.md

 **testMinMaxDeposit(depositCoinNetwork, settleCoinNetwork, settleAmount)**
-Test if amount is min < amount < max and return pair data
+Test if amount is minDeposit < amount < maxDeposit and return pair data

-return error or pairData
+return pairData or error

 **isUsdStableCoin(coin)**
-Test is coin is USD stable coin
+Test if coin is USD stable coin

 **isCoinMemo(coinNetwork)**
+Test if coin as a Memo

 **isThisCoinOrToken(coin, network)**: